sirconceptz/MyPantry/README.md

 ## Contact with author

-If you have ideas for developing the application, it does not work on your device or you just want to contact the author, write an email to If you have ideas for developing the application, it does not work on your device or you just want to contact the author, write an email via contact form on www.mypantry.pl
+If you have ideas for developing the application, it does not work on your device or you just want to contact the author, write an email via contact form on www.mypantry.pl